• +1-800-513-5423

 Teen Drug Addiction is becoming more and more prevalent with the legalization of Marijuana.
 The amount of teens needing help with addiction has risen dramatically since 2016.

 The issue of drugs can be very confusing to young children.
 If drugs are so dangerous, then why is the family medicine cabinet full of them?
 Why do TV, movies, music, and advertising often make drug and alcohol use look so cool?
-It is never too soon to begin helping our kids to distinguish fact from fiction between what they see on TV and what happens in the real world.
+It is never too soon to begin helping our kids distinguish fact from fiction between what they see on TV and what happens in the real world.
 National studies show that the average age when a child first tries alcohol is 11, for marijuana, it’s 12.
 Many kids start becoming curious about these substances even sooner.
 So let’s get started!

 Listen to your Kids